Maliek Howell

-Maliek Howell (born 27 January 1999) is a Jamaican footballer who plays as a right-back for Birmingham Legion.
+Maliek Howell (born 27 January 1999) is a Jamaican professional footballer who plays as a right-back for New Mexico United in the USL Championship.

 Early life

 Howell played for Jamaica College in Kingston, Jamaica.
 He attended the University of Memphis in Tennessee, United States.

 Club career

 He has featured for New York Red Bulls U-23 team.

 In 2024, Howell joined Las Vegas Lights FC.

+On January 14, 2026, New Mexico United announced they had signed Howell to a contract for the 2026 USL Championship season.

 International career

 Howell has played at the under-20, under-23 and senior level for the Jamaica national football team.